A look back before moving forward to 2023 keynote interviews

 JMM: My research changed over the years.
-In my first project using machine learning, we extracted features from some neuroimaging data—could be functional or structural data—and used that to train classifiers because it would be great if we could develop diagnostic approaches for mental health disorders.
+In my first project using machine learning, we extracted features from some neuroimaging data—could be functional or structural data—and used that to train classifiers.
+Our aim was to develop diagnostic approaches for mental health disorders based on brain scans.
 This worked in the beginning, because we had very homogeneous samples.
 We could train the models and get some good accuracy.
 What happened over the years, with myself, my collaborators, and many other groups around the world, is that we started seeing that when the sample sizes increase, the accuracy of the models tend to decrease, particularly because of the heterogeneity that we know we have in psychiatry.
 So we started to rethink the models.
-More recently, I have been using multivariate approaches to combine brain, behaviour and other sorts of information, with the aim of finding some latent dimensions in the data that might be linked to mental health.
+We moved away from the classification problem and started treating the problem as a regression.
+So instead of predicting patients vs. controls we started to predict symptom levels as continuous measures from neuroimaging data using transdiagnostic samples.
+This approach works well, demonstrating that there is an association between neuroimaging features and symptoms regardless of the diagnosis, however it does not help us to find subgroups of patients for target treatment and intervention.
+More recently, we have been using multivariate approaches to combine brain, behaviour and other sorts of information, with the aim of finding some latent dimensions in the data that might be linked to mental health.
 We think that these might help us identify subgroups of patients (i.e. more homogeneous subgroups), and also, potentially, people at risk of developing mental health disorders.

 JMM: It’s true: I think it's an acknowledged problem in psychiatry.
-This was one of the motivations for the National Institute of Mental Health to propose the Research Domain Criteria framework (RDoC) to find new ways of characterizing disorders based on dimensions of behaviours that might vary from abnormal to normal, and to try and characterize mental health disorders in terms of these dimensions instead of categorical groups.
+This was one of the motivations for the National Institute of Mental Health to propose the Research Domain Criteria framework (RDoC) to find new ways of characterizing mental health disorders based on basic dimensions of functioning that might vary from abnormal to normal instead of categorical groups.

 YY: Are there variables that seem to come out stronger than others?
 I mean—when I ask this question—I'm thinking back to a 2015 paper by Stephen Smith, on the positive...

 JMM: positive-negative mode?
 Yes, it's very interesting.
-We replicated these results of finding brain-behaviour associations—these positive-negative dimensions—in the HCP data, with different approaches.
+We replicated these results of finding brain-behaviour associations—this positive-negative dimension—in the HCP data, with different approaches.
 To answer the question: I think it depends on the sample.
-We have a sample of adolescents with 330 subjects between the ages of 14 and 24, with 10% having depression.
+We used a sample of adolescents with 345 subjects between the ages of 14 and 24, with 10% having depression.
 There, we found two latent dimensions, one that captured a developmental aspect in the sample, and the other that captured a depressive aspect.
 So it really depends on what you put in the model.

 I have one exciting study in particular that we're just about to publish.
 We applied a similar dimensional approach to a sample from the ABCD study.
 We used multivariate machine learning approaches to find these latent dimensions between the grey matter voxelwise features and psychosocial variables, including behavioural, clinical, and other types of information.
-We found six latent dimensions, three of which were related to mental health and three of which were related to IQ and income.
+We found six latent dimensions, three of which were related to mental health and three of which were related to IQ (and income) and other cognitive features.
 We're really excited that these dimensions capture both cognitive and psychopathological aspects.

 YY: And even the fact that you're finding some of these latent dimensions in healthy participants is really cool, because...